moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 thinking exercises.
-This funding included the creation of an interactive Jupyter based open access textbook_, a set of computational homework, developing projects instead of exams, an `educational oriented software package`_, and the setup of computational cloud infrastructure (JupyterHub_) for the course and the College of Engineering, and the creation of a training workshop for this pedagogy approach.
-Graduate student Kenneth Lyons and I were funded to do this work.
+This funding included the creation of an interactive Jupyter based open access textbook_, a set of computational homework, developing projects instead of exams, an `educational oriented software package`_, and [delete the and?] the setup of computational cloud infrastructure (JupyterHub_) for the course and the College of Engineering, and the creation of a training workshop for this pedagogy approach.
+Graduate student Kenneth Lyons and I were funded to do this work [fromt he grant?].
 We successfully accomplished these goals and have presented the work locally and nationally as invited speakers to SacPy, the UCD College of Education Graduate Group, and at JupyterCon 2018.
 Kenneth also presented `the work`_ for us at SciPy 2018 as an accepted presentation.